2009–10 UEFA Champions League: Teams

-TH Title Holder

 Round and draw dates

 All draws held at UEFA headquarters in Nyon, Switzerland unless stated otherwise.

 Qualifying rounds

-In a new system for the Champions League, there are two separate qualifying tournaments.
-The Champions Path (which start from the first qualifying round) is for clubs which won their domestic league and did not automatically qualify for the group stage, while the Non-Champions Path (which start from the third qualifying round) is for clubs which did not win their domestic league and did not automatically qualify for the group stage.
+In a new system for the Champions League, there were two separate qualifying tournaments.
+The Champions Path (which started from the first qualifying round) was for clubs which won their domestic league and did not automatically qualify for the group stage, while the Non-Champions Path (which started from the third qualifying round) was for clubs which did not win their domestic league and did not automatically qualify for the group stage.

-In the qualifying phase and the play-off round, teams play against each other over two legs on a home-and-away basis.
+In the qualifying phase and the play-off round, teams played against each other over two legs on a home-and-away basis.

 The draw for the first and second qualifying rounds, conducted by UEFA President Michel Platini and UEFA General Secretary David Taylor, was held on 22 June 2009, and the draw for the third qualifying round, conducted by UEFA Competitions Director Giorgio Marchetti and Head of Club Competitions Michael Heselschwerdt, was held on 17 July 2009.
 For the draws, clubs were separated into seeded and unseeded teams based on their club coefficient.
 Because the draws for the second and third qualifying rounds took place before the previous round was completed, the teams were seeded assuming the seeded side in the previous round would be victorious.